HughesNet vs. Viasat Internet

 We asked BroadbandNow users to review Viasat based on four core attributes: Customer Service, Reliability, Speed, and Value.

-Frequently Asked Questions about HughesNet & Viasat Internet Services
+Frequently Asked Questions About HughesNet and Viasat Internet Services

-HughesNet and Visasat offer plans with a similar pricing range.
-Overall, HughesNet is more affordable with its internet-only plans ranging from $39.99-149.99/month compared to Visasat’s at $50-150/month.
+HughesNet and Visasat offer plans with a similar price range.
+Overall, HughesNet is more affordable, with its internet-only plans starting at $49.99 per month compared to Viasat’s $69.99 per month.

-• Who has faster speeds?
+• Which has faster speeds?
 HughesNet or Viasat?

 • Do HughesNet and Viasat have unlimited data?